I have setup an alpha spectroscopy test system using an Ortec Soloist alpha spectrometer (brochure) and an MCA-PRO as follows (Fig. 1):

 Conclusion

-MCA-PRO paired with Ortec Soloist make a fine alpha spectroscopy system.
-However, the following factors must be kept in mind if one wishes to obtain precise reference spectra:
+MCA-PRO paired with Ortec Soloist makes a turn-key alpha spectroscopy system, now available as ALPHA-PRO.
+The following factors must be kept in mind if one wishes to obtain precise reference spectra:

 Thus, the biggest challenge for obtaining theoretically-precise reference alpha spectra is sample preparation, which in most cases requires chemical deposition of thin sample films to be measured.